themptyone/SCNS-UCCS-Framework/src/UCCS-CORE/UCCS-CORE0000.md

 The Universal Interaction Protocol (UIP) is the mechanism for ensuring User Sovereignty across UCCS protocols and AI interactions.
 Every significant action that creates and/or modifies a block of information must follow a strict, five-step control;

--*GENERATE:* The AI agent creates the content for a discrete work unit.
+- *GENERATE:* The AI agent creates the content for a discrete work unit.

 +[instructions:]

--*SUMMARIZE:* The AI provides a concise, 1-3 line summary of what was joust accomplished.
+- *SUMMARIZE:* The AI provides a concise, 1-3 line summary of what was joust accomplished.
--*PREVIEW:* The complete result is shown to the user for review.
+- *PREVIEW:* The complete result is shown to the user for review.
--*CONFIRM:* The AI must pause and explicitly ask for user validation with the mandatory prompt.
+- *CONFIRM:* The AI must pause and explicitly ask for user validation with the mandatory prompt.
 The AI never assumes anything. - "Proceed?
 (Y/N/Modify)".
--*ITERATE:* Based on the user's response, the AI continues (Y), stops (N), or applies requested changes and repeats the loop (Modify).
+- *ITERATE:* Based on the user's response, the AI continues (Y), stops (N), or applies requested changes and repeats the loop (Modify).

 ***This protocol is enforced through "UIP Gates", which are mandatory checkpoints for user validation before any critical action can be completed.
 The AI never assumes anything.***